Outer space: Exploration

 For most of human history, space was explored by observations made from the Earth's surface—initially with the unaided eye and then with the telescope.
 Before reliable rocket technology, the closest that humans had come to reaching outer space was through balloon flights.
-In 1935, the U.S. Explorer II crewed balloon flight reached an altitude of 22 km.
+In 1935, the American Explorer II crewed balloon flight reached an altitude of 22 km.
 This was greatly exceeded in 1942 when the third launch of the German A-4 rocket climbed to an altitude of about 80 km.
 In 1957, the uncrewed satellite Sputnik 1 was launched by a Russian R-7 rocket, achieving Earth orbit at an altitude of 215–939 km.
 This was followed by the first human spaceflight in 1961, when Yuri Gagarin was sent into orbit on Vostok 1.
-The first humans to escape low Earth orbit were Frank Borman, Jim Lovell and William Anders in 1968 on board the U.S. Apollo 8, which achieved lunar orbit and reached a maximum distance of 377349 km from the Earth.
+The first humans to escape low Earth orbit were Frank Borman, Jim Lovell and William Anders in 1968 on board the American Apollo 8, which achieved lunar orbit and reached a maximum distance of 377349 km from the Earth.

 The first spacecraft to reach escape velocity was the Soviet Luna 1, which performed a fly-by of the Moon in 1959.
 In 1961, Venera 1 became the first planetary probe.
 It revealed the presence of the solar wind and performed the first fly-by of Venus, although contact was lost before reaching Venus.
 The first successful planetary mission was the 1962 fly-by of Venus by Mariner 2.
 The first fly-by of Mars was by Mariner 4 in 1964.
 Since that time, uncrewed spacecraft have successfully examined each of the Solar System's planets, as well their moons and many minor planets and comets.
 They remain a fundamental tool for the exploration of outer space, as well as for observation of the Earth.
 In August 2012, Voyager 1 became the first man-made object to leave the Solar System and enter interstellar space.